Our 5-Step Solution for Your Partner Recruitment Woes

 Business model and technology shifts are occurring rapidly and channel programs need to react accordingly.
-You need partners and you need results - but don’t act quickly without the proper preparation.
+You need partners and you need results— but act without the proper preparation and you could regret it.
 The key to any successful channel recruitment effort is having the right approach.

 The Spur Group has worked with many companies around channel recruitment and witnessed what works and what does not.
-We’ve identified 5 key elements that make up a successful channel recruitment game plan.
+We’ve identified 5 key elements that make up a successful partner recruitment game plan.

 - Target the right partners